MrBeansCoff/Mk7Modules/PineRecon/README.md

 </table>

 *Capturing handshakes on any devices other than your own is illegal the author of this module will not be held responsible for any misuse of this tool.*
-*Any photo portraying a handshake capture in this tool were captured in a controlled environment on my own devices[!]*
+*Any testing of this tool was done in a controlled environment on my own devices[!]*

 ## Features